RehanSaeed/rehansaeed.github.io/content/posts/2020/the-fastest-nuget-package-ever-published-probably/index.md

 ![Main ReadMe](./images/Main-ReadMe-1065x652.png)

+You can take a look at the repository at [RehanSaeed/FastestNuGet](https://github.com/RehanSaeed/FastestNuGet) to see all of the above in action.

 # The Complete Script

 Here is the complete script we ran to get from starting a new project to publishing on NuGet.
 I took lots of screenshots along the way but overall, you can do all this in about two minutes assuming you have everything installed.